Directed Acyclic Outerplanar Graphs Have Constant Stack Number: Outerplanar DAGs have Constant Stack Number

-\proofsubparagraph{$H$ is a block-monotone DAG.} To show that~\propref{prop:H_block_monotone} holds, we start by observing that~$H = G/\calP$ is a DAG.
+\begin{subproof}[$\boldsymbol{H}$ is a block-monotone DAG] To show that~\propref{prop:H_block_monotone} holds, we start by observing that~$H = G/\calP$ is a DAG.
 By the previous paragraph, $H$ is a well-defined directed graph, but we need to argue that it is acyclic\footnote{ The quotient of an outerplanar DAG obtained by contracting some edges might be cyclic.
 For example consider a $6$-cycle with alternating edge orientations.
 Contracting a maximum matching results in a directed $3$-cycle. }.
-Since all edges between two parts of~$\calP$ are orientated consistently, it is sufficient to verify that~$H$ remains acyclic whenever a new part $P$ is created.
-So $P = P(u)$ for some monotone vertex $u$ and either both edges incident to~$u$ are oriented towards~$u$ or both edges are oriented away from~$u$.
+Since all edges between two parts of~$\calP$ are oriented consistently, it is sufficient to verify that~$H$ remains acyclic whenever a new part $P$ is created.
+So we have $P = P(u)$ for some monotone vertex $u$ and either both edges incident to~$u$ are oriented towards~$u$ or both edges are oriented away from~$u$.
 Thus,~$v_P$ is not on any cycle in~$H$.

 Further observe that each part in $\calP$ induces a connected subgraph of $G$.
 Thus, the quotient graph $H = G/\calP$ is a minor of $G$.
 In particular, $H$ is outerplanar and every block of $H$ is maximal outerplanar.
+We refer to \cref{fig:partition_properties,fig:partition} for examples of quotients.

 It remains to show for~\propref{prop:H_block_monotone} that~$H$ is block-monotone.
 Again we do this using the construction sequence of~$G$.
-Initially, there is only the base edge~$xy$ and we have $\calP = \{P(x),P(y)\}$ with $P(x) = \{x\}$ and $P(y) = \{y\}$.
+Initially, there is only the base edge~$xy$, and we have $\calP = \{P(x),P(y)\}$ with $P(x) = \{x\}$ and $P(y) = \{y\}$.
 We declare the currently only edge of~$H$ to be the base edge for the currently only block of~$H$.

 Now assume again that vertex~$u$ is stacked onto an edge~$vw$ in $G$.
 If~$u$ is a transitive vertex, nothing needs to be done as~$H$ does not change.
 If~$u$ is a monotone vertex and~$v,w$ are in different parts in $\calP$, then some block $B$ of~$H$ is extended by a new vertex $v_P$ for $P = P(u)$.
 Since the stacking is monotone, the enlarged block $B$ of~$H$ remains monotone with respect to the same base edge.
 Lastly, if~$u$ is a monotone vertex and~$v,w$ are in the same part $P' \in \calP$, then~$H$ gets extended by a bridge~$e$ between $v_{P'}$ and the new vertex $v_P$ for $P=P(u)$.
-This bridge~$e$ forms a new block of~$H$, which is monotone with base edge $e$.
+This bridge~$e$ forms a new block of~$H$, which is monotone with base edge $e$. \end{subproof}